General selection models: Bernstein duality and minimal ancestral structures: Introduction

+We now turn to (Q2).
+Consider the ASG of a sample of the population taken at time~$t_0$.
+Let~$L_u$ be the number of lines in the ASG at time~$u$ before~$t_0$.
+Assume that at time~$t$ before $t_0$ the frequency of type~$a$ is~$x$.
+It will become apparent that conditional on $(L_u:\,u\in[0,t])$, the probability that all individuals in the sample are type~$a$ is a polynomial of degree~$L_t$ in~$x$.
+Write~$V_t$ for the coefficient vector of this polynomial in the Bernstein basis of degree~$L_t$.
+We call $V\coloneqq(V_t:\, t\geq0)$ the \emph{Bernstein coefficient process}.
+It is an autonomous continuous-time Markov chain valued in $\cup_{n\in\N}\R^{n+1}$ with transition rates stated in Definition~\ref{def:bcp}.
+The duality relation~\eqref{eq:duality-lambda} generalises into what we call \emph{Bernstein duality}, that is

-where $L_t$ counts the number of potential ancestors in the ASG of a sample of size~$n$, $b_{i,L_t}(x)$ is the $i$-th Bernstein polynomial in the basis of degree $L_t$, and the coefficient process $V:=(V_t; t\geq0)$ is an explicit Markov chain valued in $\cup_{n\in\N_0}\R^n$ that is started in $e_{n+1}=(0,\ldots,0,1)^T$, i.e. the $(n+1)$-st unit vector.
-We refer to this duality as Bernstein duality.
-After the formulation of the duality, the following question arises. \begin{enumerate} \item [(Q3)] What can we say about the solution of the SDE \eqref{eq:SDEoriginal02} from (one of) its genealogical processes and the duality relation among them? \end{enumerate} The Bernstein duality allows us to relate the absorption (fixation/extinction) probabilities and the time to absorption of~\eqref{eq:SDEoriginal02} to properties of the Bernstein coefficient process~$V$, which appears in \eqref{eq:bernstein--0}.
-In particular, we show that the fixation probabilities relate to the invariant measure of~$V$ (when it exists) and the time to fixation relates to the entrance law of~$V$ at $\infty$ (when it is non-trivial). \citep{foucart2013impact,bah2015,gonzalezcasanova2018} use the moment duality to characterise the absorption probabilities of the process $(X_t;t\geq 0)$; but this approach was until now only feasible in the restricted case in which a moment duality is available.
-We generalise the method to polynomial~$s$ for which this is not the case.
+where $V_0=e_{n+1}\coloneqq(0,\ldots,0,1)^T$, i.e. the $(n+1)$-st unit vector.
+The formulation of our duality raises the following question. \begin{enumerate} \item [(Q3)] Is the Bernstein duality useful to analyse the behaviour of the process $X$? \end{enumerate} We show that many methods that were successfully utilised in a moment duality extend to our setting.
+For example, the Bernstein duality allows us to relate the absorption (fixation/extinction) probabilities and the time to absorption of~$X$ to properties of~$V$.
+More precisely, we show that the fixation probabilities relate to the invariant measure of~$V$ (when it exists), and the time to fixation relates to the mean asymptotic behaviour of~$V$ as the number of lines initially present in the ASG tends to infinity.

-Next, since different ASGs associated to the same model can have substantially different behaviour (for example, transience or recurrence of~$(L_t;t\geq 0)$), the ambiguity in the choice of the ancestral processes (i.e. the fact that we can construct different ASGs for a given forward model) makes it natural to ask: \begin{enumerate} \item [(Q4)] Are some ASGs better than others?
-Is there an optimal one?
-Is there a unique optimal one? \end{enumerate} The aforementioned ambiguity in the choice of ancestral models resolves with the introduction of the notion of a minimal ASG.
-Loosely speaking, these ASGs are the ones that minimise the number of potential ancestors.
-Via a restriction to those minimal ancestral structures, one recovers classical cases from the literature~\cite{NeKro97,KroNe97,Ne99}.

-Let us close this introduction with a reference to an independent work by \citet{CasanovaSmadi}, who answer question (Q1') in a multidimensional setting (i.e with more than two types) and with mutations.
-They design a fixed-size Wright--Fisher population model whose asymptotic type frequencies converge to a multi-dimensional version of \eqref{eq:SDEoriginal02}.
-In this framework, they study fixation and extinction properties in some classical ecological models (such as the rock-paper-scissor and food-web models).
-Given the intriguing biological applications presented in~\citep{CasanovaSmadi}, it would be interesting to investigate the extension of our duality result with regard to (Q2--Q4) in higher dimensions.